kamuz/top-wordpress/readme.md

 * [WP-PageNavi](https://wordpress.org/plugins/wp-pagenavi/) - numerical pagination
 * [Classic Editor](https://wordpress.org/plugins/classic-editor/) - restores the Classic Editor instead Gutenberg
 * [Photonic](https://wordpress.org/plugins/photonic/) - lightbox gallery for Flickr, SmugMug, Google Photos, Zenfolio and Instagram
-* [Shortcodes Ultimate](https://wordpress.org/plugins/shortcodes-ultimate/) -  collection of various visual and functional elements, which you can use in the post editor, text widgets and template files
-* [Page scroll to id](https://wordpress.org/plugins/page-scroll-to-id/) - smooth scrolling by hashtags for single and multiple pages
 * [User Menus](https://wordpress.org/plugins/user-menus/) - gives more control over your nav menu by allowing you to apply visibility controls to menu items e.g who can see each menu item (everyone, logged out users, logged in users, specific user roles)
 * [Say what?](https://wordpress.org/plugins/say-what/) - allows you to alter strings on your site without editing WordPress core, or plugin code.
 * [WP Featherlight](https://wordpress.org/plugins/wp-featherlight/) - the plugin will automatically display all standard WordPress images and galleries in a simple, minimalistic lightbox popup.
 * [Mistape](https://wordpress.org/plugins/mistape/) - helps users correct errors on the site
-* [Attachment Pages Redirect](https://wordpress.org/plugins/attachment-pages-redirect/) - redirect visitors from attachment page to the parent post
 * [Widget Logic](https://wordpress.org/plugins/widget-logic/) - lets you control the pages that the widget will appear on
 * [Recent Comments Widget Plus](https://wordpress.org/plugins/comments-widget-plus/) - allows to display a list of the most recent comments with avatar and excerpt, choose which to show newer comments first or older comments first and choose comments from any post type.
-* [Shortcoder](https://wordpress.org/plugins/shortcoder/) - allows to create a custom shortcode and store HTML, Javascript and other snippets in it
 * [Simple Custom Post Order](https://wordpress.org/plugins/simple-custom-post-order/) - drag and drop order for posts, pages, products and any custom post types

 ## Social